How to Avoid Accidents with Commercial Trucks

 A tractor-trailer can be as much as 20 times heavier than a passenger vehicle.
 When these accidents occur, injured parties often require extensive medical treatment, lose time from work, could have permanent impairment, and may experience pain and suffering.

 The Alabama truck accident attorneys at Smith & McGee, PC, have the experience necessary to handle these complex cases.
 Our skilled legal advocates will protect your rights and pursue the parties responsible for your losses until you receive the full and fair compensation you deserve.
-Contact our Dothan, AL office now at 334-702-1744 or online to schedule a free consultation to discuss your case.
+Contact our Dothan, AL office now at 334-702-1744 or online to schedule a consultation to discuss your case.